 Looking to take a dip somewhere this summer?

 While you can find some beautiful alpine lakes on a hike, most are too cold for swimming (or swimming isn’t permitted at all.)
+So here I’ve rounded-up a few of the best lakes in Colorado for swimming.

-These 6 beautiful swimming lakes offer beaches, water sports and more.
+These 8 beautiful swimming lakes offer beaches, water sports and more.

-1. Boulder Reservoir
+1. Horsetooth Reservoir

 Boulder Reservoir feels the most like going to the beach!
 Partially because it’s often quite crowded.
 You’ll find sandy beach areas and picnic tables in the area.
 There is an entrance fee of $9 for an adult.
 The entrance fee is only during the summer months.
 After Labor Day, there is no fee.